-Early Period Central and Jeannette to be discussed in May 10 Stretch-Out Call
+Early Period Central and Jeannette discussed in May 10 Stretch-Out Call

-This will be our fourth discussion on the topic of lesser-known companies that were producing stretch glass from 1916 to 1933.
-On May 10 we will be discussing the production from two of the ‘minor’ glass companies, Central Glass Works (Wheeling, Pennsylvania) and Jeannette Glass Company (Jeannette, Pennsylvania).
+This was our fourth discussion on the topic of lesser-known companies that were producing stretch glass from 1916 to 1933.
+On May 10 we discussed the production from two of the ‘minor’ glass companies, Central Glass Works (Wheeling, Pennsylvania) and Jeannette Glass Company (Jeannette, Pennsylvania).

 Central appears to have used a single bowl mold, but shaped the mold into many forms.
 They also made two sizes of trumpet-shaped candle holders.
 Some of their pieces have gold glue-chip decoration.
 In contrast Jeannette used several bowl molds.
 They also made handled servers with unique handle shapes.
 Both companies used a multitude of different colors.

 Watch this space for a full report on the discussion which will be posted soon!

 Are you trying to remember some detail about the stretch glass we discussed on a previous call?
 Or do you just want to get an idea of what we do on these calls?
 Click here for the Stretch-Out Discussion Gallery.
 In this Gallery you will find photos and notes from all past stretch out calls.
 This is a great place to learn about stretch glass.